 This means Yukon must produce, manage and back up all of its own power.
-The grid extends from Dawson City and Keno towards the north of Yukon, to Carcross and other two facilities is low.
+The grid extends from Dawson City and Keno towards the north of Yukon, to Carcross and power accessible through the grid, through the operation of three hydro-electric generating stations: Whitehorse Rapids, Mayo and AGS.

+Teslin in the south.
+It provides electricity for approximately 90% of Yukoners.
+Only five communities are not connected to the grid.
+YEC generates approximately 98% of the other two facilities is low.
 It is comparatively efficient, because its underground design allows the water to reach high speeds by the time it hits the turbines, thereby using only 1/10th of the water to produce the same amount of electricity as the Whitehorse facility.
 It is the primary facility relied upon by YEC for power production in the winter, when the water flows are low at the Whitehorse and Mayo facilities.
 AH3 is the most efficient of the three generators at the AGS because of its modern design and it is relied on during the shoulder seasons at its peak efficiency operating range.
 The AGS is shut down as much as possible during the summer, while water is stored for use in the winter and spring.